The IB Scores Needed for the Top Universities in the World

 While the IB is also highly regarded by UK universities, it’s not valued in quite the same way.

-Instead, they like to see that you’re involved in activities related to what you want to study.
+UK universities like to see that you’re involved in activities related to what you want to study.

-If you apply for an English degree, for example, admissions officers will be looking for evidence of your knowledge in this subject area.
+If you apply for an English degree, for example, admissions officers will be looking for evidence of your knowledge in this particular subject area.
 You can still talk about activities outside the classroom, but they should be English-related.

 Good things to mention would be the time you won that creative writing competition, the online writing course you completed, the book club you’re a member of, and the blog you run!